 Common Barriers to Self-Care

-• Financial Limitations – Seeing self-care as an added expense rather than an investment.
+• Financial Limitations – Seeing self-care as a luxury rather than an investment.

-• Family or Relational Obligations – Placing others’ needs above personal well-being, leading to self-neglect.
+• Family or Relational Demands – Putting others’ needs so far above your own that you disappear.

 Developing a Self-Care Plan: The C.A.R.E.
 Model